ucb-152/lab6/AWS_SETUP.md

 # AWS Setup Instructions
 This document will help you launch a Tranium EC2 instance, configure SSH groups to allow you to connect to the instance, and set up auto-shutdown and budget notifications so you don't accidentally burn through your credits.
 These setup steps may seem tedious, but they will provide you with valuable experience in setting up cloud computing infrastructure, which you will likely run into in future career and research opportunities.

+> [!WARNING]
+>
+> Make sure to complete these steps in one sitting, or else you may leave your instance running and get charged.

 ## Step 1: Launch Instance
 The first step is to launch a Tranium EC2 instance.